-We are primarily compensated by a percentage of assets under our management or fixed fees.
-Our fees vary depending on the arrangement with us.
-Portfolio management fees are based upon a percentage of your assets under our management, and are payable each quarter in advance or in arrears depending on the arrangement negotiate with the each client.
+We are primarily compensated by a percentage of assets under our management, hourly fees, and fixed fees.
+Our fees vary depending on the services you receive.
+Portfolio management fees are based upon a percentage of your assets under our management, and are payable each month in arrears.
 The more assets there are in your advisory account, the more you will pay in fees.
 Therefore, we have an incentive to encourage you to increase the assets in your account.
+We assess a monthly technology and administrative fee of up to \$5 to each individual account.
+An account closing fee will also be assessed if the client does not provide a 30-day written notice of termination prior to account closure.
+This fee of up to \$50.00 will only apply to accounts greater than \$1,000.
+We provide financial planning services for an hourly or fixed fee.
 Our fees are negotiable depending upon the complexity and scope of the service, your financial situation, and your objectives.

-For additional information regarding our fees, please see Item 5 of our Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/brochure/120938.
+For additional information regarding our fees, please see Item 5 of our Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/brochure/156549.